Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Cutting the bridge between publishers and readers, and preventing publishers from monetizing their content, will inevitably lead to further degradation of the vital news and journalism ecosystem that Americans want and need.”

-Additionally, by taking away the need for users to visit, Google’s “AI Overview” has significantly reduced publishers’ ability to monetize content through advertising, subscriptions, and affiliates, with the money instead flowing into Google’s pockets.
+Additionally, by taking away the need for users to visit, Google’s “AI Overview” has significantly reduced publishers’ ability to monetize content through ads, subscriptions, and affiliates, with the money instead flowing into Google’s pockets.

-The letter also cites Google’s recently enacted “Site Reputation Abuse” policy, which has aggressively removed publisher discount services as well as sports betting, lottery, and gaming content from Google Search results, harming not only publishers but also the millions of readers and businesses that rely on them.
+The letter also raises Google’s recently enacted “Site Reputation Abuse” policy, which has aggressively removed publisher discount services as well as sports betting, lottery, and gaming content from Google Search results, harming not only publishers but also the millions of readers and businesses that rely on them.

 Hoang Hai (according to NMA)